kishoriji/kripalu_recitations_sacred_verses/README.md

 ## Contributing

 Contributions to this repository are welcome.
 Whether you have additional recordings or wish to improve the repository in any way, please feel free to submit a pull request.
 Let's work together to spread the timeless wisdom of our revered scriptures.

+## How was the audios extracted ?
+The repository was bootstrapped using the [verses_extractor tool](https://github.com/kishoriji/verses_extractor) which segments the verses from a lecture publically avaialbe into sloka verses.